launchquickly/aws-docs/VPC.md

 - VPCs do not span Regions but can span Availability Zones
 - Maximum addressable IP range is /16
+- CIDR block - Classless Inter Domain Routing - used to specify IP addresses

+When creating a new VPC by default the following are created:
+- Main route table
+- Security Group
+- Network ACL

+the following are NOT created:
+- Subnets
+- Internet Gateway

 ## Default VPC

 - Provided for each region for each account
 - All Subnets have route to internet
 - if you delete VPC only way to restore is to contact AWS for support
+- Tenancy - default (shared) or Dedicated

 ## VPC Peering